seidlr/blog/_posts/2020-06-10-atp-cincinatti-1990-gilbert-edberg.md

 Building on this we can look at the first stat that is not available without event data.
 The **covered distances** of both players.

 ### Covered distances
 When you have the hit locations of all strokes of a player and the player positions, it is simple to calculate the distance he covered during a rally and the match.
 Here are the results for the match.
-You might have guessed that Gilbert runs more than Edberg, but actually Edberg managed to not let Gilbert run and actually covered more distance through moving to the net than Gilbert running all over the court chasing Edbergs volleys.
+You might have guessed that Gilbert runs more than Edberg, but actually Edberg managed to not let Gilbert run and covered more distance through moving to the net than Gilbert running all over the court chasing Edbergs volleys.

 ![Covered Distances]({{ site.baseurl }}/images/cincinatti1990/DistanceCovered.png "Distance covered: Edberg managed to not let Gilbert move a lot.")

 ### Serve locations and next stroke
 We have seen that Edberg played a lot of serve&volley, thus it is interesting to look into his serve locations and follow up strokes.
 Here is a breakdown of all serve locations and positions of Edbergs next stroke.
 (Only including points where Edberg actually had to hit the second ball.)
-Ball bounces are colored yellow and the hit positions of Edbergs first stroke after the serve are colored red and green indicates if Edberg won this point or not.
+Ball bounces are colored yellow and the hit positions of Edbergs first stroke after the serve are colored red and green indicating if Edberg won this point or not.
 The hit positions show that Edberg played serve and volley almost every time and did this very successfully.

 ![]({{ site.baseurl }}/images/cincinatti1990/Edberg_ServeAndVolley.png "Serve and volley locations on S.Edberg's serve")